-Charlotte F. Westerhaus-Renfrow is a senior lecturer of management at the IU Kelley School of Business at IUPUI and adjunct law professor at the IU Maurer School of Law in Bloomington.
-A certified trainer/facilitator, she has delivered conferences, keynote presentations, and leadership training to Fortune 500 companies, government and private agencies, and universities and colleges through public seminars and on-site training and coaching.
-Her expert views have been presented in The New York Times, USA Today, and The Huffington Post.
+Charlotte Westerhaus-Renfrow is a Clinical Assistant Professor of Business Law and Management in the IU Kelley School of Business at IUPUI and adjunct law professor at the IU Maurer School of Law in Bloomington.
+A certified trainer/facilitator, she has delivered conferences, keynote presentations, and leadership training to Fortune 500 companies, government and private agencies, and universities and colleges through both public seminars and on-site training and coaching.
+Her expert views have been presented in The New York Times, U.S.A.
+Today, and The Huffington Post.

-Westerhaus-Renfrow served as the interim president of Martin University in Indianapolis from 2010 to 2012.
-She was the vice president for diversity and inclusion at the National Collegiate Athletic Association (NCAA).
-Westerhaus-Renfrow worked with the national office staff and NCAA member institutions to develop and implement effective and efficient strategies, policies, and programs that promote diversity and inclusion in intercollegiate athletics, specifically in coaching, athletics administration, and officiating at the national conference and institutional levels.
+Ms. Westerhaus-Renfrow previously served as the interim president of Martin University in Indianapolis from 2010-2012.
+She was the former vice president for diversity and inclusion at the National Collegiate Athletic Association (NCAA).

 Before taking the position at the NCAA, Ms. Westerhaus-Renfrow was the assistant to the president and director of equal opportunity and diversity at the University of Iowa.
 In addition to her administrative duties, she was an adjunct professor at University of Iowa's Tippie College of Business, where she taught courses in Business Law and Ethics in Management.

 Prior to her work at the University of Iowa, Ms. Westerhaus-Renfrow served as the director of Purdue University's affirmative action office and as the assistant to the chancellor for equity and diversity at the University of Wisconsin, Parkside.
 She has also worked as a student affairs professional at the University of California - Davis and Pomona College.